Why Is Magna Carta so Important?

 What is Magna Carta and why is it so important?
 Magna Carta was a document agreed to by King John of England and the magnates of the realm on June 15, 1215.
-Even though the document did not seem special at the time, Magna Carta came to be used throughout English history in both substance and symbolism as an assertion for the rule of law.
+Even though the document did not seem special at the time, Magna Carta came to be used throughout English history in both symbol and substance for the rule of law and the advancement of liberty.
 Although Magna Carta is seldom referenced in the law today, its importance throughout history is immense.
 Magna Carta is often considered the first serious beginning of western constitutionalism.

 King John of England is the whipping boy of constitutional history.
 Held in such contempt, no other king of England has been given what is an otherwise common English name.
 But he did have some other names.
 John was called “John Lackland” because of primogeniture—being the youngest son of Henry II and Elinor he received little by way of inheritance.
 He was also called “John Softsword” because it was common knowledge that he ran from a fight with the King of France, Philip Augustus in 1204.
 He is said to have met his ignominious end by glutting himself on raw peaches and cider.

 King John was not a good man

 And sometimes no one spoke to him